Tilikum (orca): Origin

 Tilikum was captured when he was two years old, along with two other young orcas, by a purse-seine net in November 1983, at Berufjörður in eastern Iceland.
-After almost a year in a tank at the Hafnarfjördur Marine Zoo, he was transferred to Sealand of the Pacific, in Oak Bay, a suburb of the city of Victoria on Vancouver Island, Canada.
-At Sealand, he lived with two older female orcas named Haida II and Nootka IV.
+After almost a year in a tank at the Hafnarfjördur Marine Zoo, he was transferred to Sealand of the Pacific in Oak Bay, a suburb of the city of Victoria on Vancouver Island, Canada.
+At Sealand of the Pacific, he lived with two older female orcas named Haida II and Nootka IV.
 As both orcas were pregnant, Haida II and Nootka IV behaved aggressively towards Tilikum, including forcing him into a smaller medical pool where trainers kept him for protection.

 Fatalities

-While orca attacks on humans in the wild are rare, and no fatal attacks have been recorded, as of 2025 four humans have died due to interactions with captive orcas.
+While orca attacks on humans in the wild are rare, and no fatal attacks have been recorded, four humans have died due to interactions with captive orcas.
 Tilikum was involved in three of those deaths.